zuhbeer/NLP-CAP/README.md

 # NLP-CAP
 Text prediction/classifier project

-This project is in its infancy so the hypothesis may change depending on what we can or can't do
+- This project is in its infancy so the hypothesis may change depending on what we want to do and can/can't do

+- NLP & Text classification resources attached

+# Hypothesis

+#1

+- NULL

+- ALT

+#2

+- NULL

+- ALT

 ## Datasets
 labelled and unlabelled